Peer Community In

 CAN YOUNG RESEARCHERS (PHD STUDENTS OR POSTDOCS) BE REVIEWERS OR RECOMMENDERS FOR PCI?

-Yes, as long as their expertise is recognised by their peers and they have already published on the subject.
-Recommenders are generally selected among post PhD people, who conduct independent research and have at least a handful of first-author articles (to ensure people have some experience with the publishing process).
+Yes, as long as their expertise is recognised by their peers and they have already published in the scientific fields covered by the thematic PCI.
+Recommenders are generally selected from post-PhD individuals who conduct independent research and have at least a handful of first-author articles (to ensure they have sufficient experience with the publishing process)

 PREPRINT SELECTION